Surgical wound care - open

 - Use a clean (not sterile) medical glove to grab the old dressing and pull it off.

-- If the dressing sticks to the wound, get it wet and try again, unless your doctor instructed you to pull it off dry.
+- If the dressing sticks to the wound, wet it and try again, unless your doctor instructed you to pull it off dry.

 - Put the old dressing in a plastic bag and set it aside.

 - Clean your hands again after you take off the old dressing.